Hello to Magento blog readers!

 HOW TO CONFIGURE MAGENTO CRON JOB

-Please read this article to know how to add a new cron task via SSH or cPanel.
-Also, this blog post has information on typical cron issues you might catch on if your cron job is not working for some reason.
+Please read this article to know how to add a new Magento 2 cron job via SSH or cPanel.
+Also, this blog post has information on typical cron issues you might catch on if your job is not working for some reason.

 How To See The List Of Current Completed Or Pending Cron Tasks